Information for Current Grads

 Graduate Contracts or Student Pay Information

 If you are being provided a Research Assistantship through your major professor, then he/she will need to make sure the College of Forestry and Conservation’s Accounting Office has that information.
 Once that information is relayed to them, they will be able to generate a graduate contract for you.
 If you are being provided a Teaching Assistantship through the College, again the Accounting Office will be generating that contract for you.
 If you are going to be paid from the college other than by a graduate contract, the Accounting Office will make sure the correct paperwork is completed including a hiring packet.
-Look at the following link for out-of-pocket expenses.
+UM's Grad School web site details fees and other costs.

 Calendar of Events